Nault/Nault/README.md

 # Install Nault
 Nault is available on your desktop (Windows/Mac/Linux) - just head over to the [releases section](https://github.com/BitDesert/Nault/releases) and download the latest version for your OS.

-You can also use Nault from any device on the web at [nanovault.io](https://nanovault.io)
+You can also use Nault from any device on the web at [nault.cc](https://nault.cc/)

 # Bugs/Feedback
-If you run into any issues, please use the [GitHub Issue Tracker](https://github.com/BitDesert/Nault/issues) or head over to our [Discord Server](https://discord.gg/kCeAuJM)!
+If you run into any issues, please use the [GitHub Issue Tracker](https://github.com/BitDesert/Nault/issues) or head over to the [TNC Discord Server](http://discord.nanocenter.org/)!
 We are continually improving and adding new features based on the feedback you provide, so please let your opinions be known!

-To get an idea of some of the things that are planned for the near future, check out the [Road Map](https://github.com/BitDesert/Nault/wiki/Road-Map).

 ___

 #### Everything below is only for contributing to the development of Nault
-#### To download Nault go to the [releases section](https://github.com/BitDesert/Nault/releases), or use the web wallet at [nanovault.io](https://nanovault.io)
+#### To download Nault go to the [releases section](https://github.com/BitDesert/Nault/releases), or use the web wallet at [nault.cc](https://nault.cc/)

 ___

 # Application Structure

-The application is broken into a few separate pieces:

 - [Nault](https://github.com/BitDesert/Nault) - The main wallet application (UI + Seed Generation/Block Signing/Etc).
-- [Nault-Server](https://github.com/BitDesert/Nault-server) - Serves the Wallet UI and brokers public communication between the wallet and the Nano Node.
-- [Nault-WS](https://github.com/BitDesert/Nault-ws) - Websocket server that receives new blocks from the Nano node and sends them in real time to the wallet ui.
+Communication with the network is done via Nano RPC and Websocket protocols, private or public.

 # Development Prerequisites